 ESPN Internship program details

-- Must major in journalism with an interest in pursuing a career in sports journalism.
+- Must major in journalism, communications or a related field with an interest in pursuing a career in sports journalism.

 General Application Requirements